Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Eigenvalue Tracking

-for the Newton-Raphson method in order to obtain the exact eigenpair $[\eht\tp, \lambdat]\tp$.
+for the Newton-Raphson method in order to obtain the exact eigenpair $[\ensuremath{\ensuremath{\ensuremath{\mathbf{e}}}_{\ensuremath{t}}}^{\!\top}, \ensuremath{\lambda_{\ensuremath{t}}}]^{\!\top}$.
 In the $i$-th iteration of the Newton-Raphson method, the linear system of equations to be solved is

-The increments $\Delta \eht^{(i)}$ and $\Delta\lambdat^{(i)}$ improve the prediction by assigning
+The increments $\Delta \ensuremath{\ensuremath{\ensuremath{\mathbf{e}}}_{\ensuremath{t}}}^{(i)}$ and $\Delta\ensuremath{\lambda_{\ensuremath{t}}}^{(i)}$ improve the prediction by assigning

-As a termination criterion for the Newton-Raphson method, the norm of the residual of eigenvalue problem \eqref{eq:eigprob} can be considered as well as the norm of $\Delta \lambdat^{(i)}$.
+As a termination criterion for the Newton-Raphson method, the norm of the residual of eigenvalue problem \eqref{eq:eigprob} can be considered as well as the norm of $\Delta \ensuremath{\lambda_{\ensuremath{t}}}^{(i)}$.
 The required number of Newton iterations can then be used for a stepsize control in order to increase the efficiency and robustness of the algorithm.
 The proposed tracking algorithm is illustrated by the flowchart in Fig.~\ref{fig:Flowchart_Tracking}.

-The numerical efficiency of the presented tracking method could be further improved, e.g. by using a simplified Newton method \cite{Deuflhard_2004aa}, by employing a higher order Taylor approximation in the prediction step \eqref{eq:prediction} or by tracking a subspace of eigenpairs and matching the eigenpairs based on a correlation coefficient \cite{Jorkowski_2018aa, Yang_2007ab}.
+It shall be noted that the assumption of non-degeneracy of the eigenmodes at $t=0$ is made for simplicity only.
+The algorithm could be generalized in order to address the case of an intersection of eigenvalues at $t=0$ by using Ojalvo's method \cite{ojalvo, dailey} for computing the derivatives instead of \eqref{eq:eigprobderiv}.
+The numerical efficiency of the presented tracking method could also be further improved, e.g. by using a simplified Newton method \cite{Deuflhard_2004aa}, by employing a higher order Taylor approximation in the prediction step \eqref{eq:prediction} or by tracking a subspace of eigenpairs and matching the eigenpairs based on a correlation coefficient \cite{Jorkowski_2018aa, Yang_2007ab}.